 Pain in the neck, shoulder, hand, and weakness in grip strength can also manifest in patients with Thoracic Outlet Syndrome.
 Some patients may even complain of symptoms down the arms, hands or fingers.
 Regardless of the type or severity of your symptoms, do not ignore a thoracic outlet syndrome.
 Urgent professional care should be sought immediately.
 Neglecting your pain can lead to further damage.
 An untreated thoracic outlet syndrome can result in damage to nerves or vessels.

 Damaged nerves and vessels are impossible to treat.
 Our advice is to get checked out as soon as possible to avoid the nasty pitfalls.
 In our center, the care you get is a holistic approach, second to none.
 Our clinical team will use their skills, knowledge and advanced technology to treat even the most challenging case.
 Best of all, the care you get is non-surgical and non-invasive.
 That means no surgery or painful injections.
 Surgery should be the absolute last option.

-Can a TOS be FIxed?
+Can a TOS be Fixed?

 TOS or Thoracic Outlet Syndrome is reversible.
-Our clinical team members have treated thousands of patients with high degree of success.
+Our clinical team members have treated thousands of patients with a high degree of success.
 Our methods and systems of care are effective as we target the problems at its roots.
 We do this by taking precautions in evaluating all aspects of your condition.
 Our chiropractors and physiotherapists will treat the cause of your pain, so it does not return.